ellisme81/Certification/README.md

-Cooking Certificates if you interest.
+Cooking Certificates if you're interested.
 I'm a Michelin star * Chef. :)